lumimim/train-free-uncertainty/README.md

-# train_free_uncertainty
+# Training-free Uncertainty Estimation for Dense Regression
-Code for "Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate, AAAI 2022""
+Code for "Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate, AAAI 2022"" is coming soon.